tdurieux/anonymous_github/README.md

 AUTH_CALLBACK=http://localhost:5000/github/auth,
 ```

-`GITHUB_TOKEN` can be generate here: https://github.com/settings/tokens/new with `repo` scope.
+`GITHUB_TOKEN` can be generated here: https://github.com/settings/tokens/new with `repo` scope.
 `CLIENT_ID` and `CLIENT_SECRET` are the tokens are generated when you create a new GitHub app https://github.com/settings/applications/new.
 The callback of the GitHub app needs to be defined as `https://<host>/github/auth` (the same as defined in AUTH_CALLBACK).